So, you’re thinking of incorporating the “inaka” (田舎) countryside of Japan in your itinerary!

-- Level 1: For first-time visitors: Easy countryside day trips near major cities
+- Level 1: Easy countryside day trips near major cities

-- Level 2: For slower travel: Small rural towns accessible by train with overnight stays
+- Level 2: Small rural towns that work well for overnight stays

-- Level 3: For adventurous travelers: Remote mountain villages and hidden onsen where a rental car is part of the adventure.
+- Level 3: Remote villages where the journey becomes part of the adventure

 A Quick Comparison of the 3 Inaka Levels